markkurossi/mpc/docs/apidoc/index,content.md

   specified by providing the `-i` option multiple times, or by separating input values with comma.

-For example, this is how you can run the [Yao's Millionaires' Problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_Problem).
+For example, this is how you can run [Yao's Millionaires' Problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_Problem).
 The evaluator is started with input 800000: